 One exposed electrical socket could mean many different safety hazards for you and your family.
 Home electrical wiring systems can be a hazard for a few different reasons.
 Old wiring can fray and cause electrical shock or fire hazards.
 Exposed electrical wiring can put you and your family at risk of electrocution.
-An electrical socket that has too many appliances plugged into it can cause fire.
+An electrical socket that has too many appliances plugged into it can cause a fire.
 An untrained handyman working around exposed electrical wiring may also cause electrical wiring safety issues.

 You can be shocked or severely electrocuted by wires not properly housed behind an outlet cover.
 A mild electrical shock would most likely cause injury to the hand or finger that touched the wiring.
-Skin can suffer burns, sores or permanent tissue damage.
-Electrical shocks passing through the body may lead to severe tissue damage, nerve damage or death.
+Skin can suffer burns, sores, or permanent tissue damage.
+Electrical shocks passing through the body may lead to severe tissue damage, nerve damage, or death.
 Approximately 3,900 injuries associated with shock are treated in hospital emergency rooms each year, according to the U.S. Consumer Product Safety Commission.
 One-third of those injuries occur when young children come in contact with an electrical socket with exposed wiring.
 Children can get hurt if they touch or chew on exposed wires.
-Some children may try to insert hair pins or keys into the electrical socket.
+Some children may try to insert hairpins or keys into the electrical socket.

 One way to eliminate electrical hazards is to get down at your child's level and look around.
-On your hands and knees, look around for wires, outlets and plugs that could be a threat to your child or family.
-Consider that your child's eyes are level with tables, lamp cords and any switch plates / electrical sockets around the walls of your home.
+On your hands and knees, look around for wires, outlets, and plugs that could be a threat to your child or family.
+Consider that your child's eyes are level with tables, lamp cords, and any switch plates / electrical sockets around the walls of your home.
 Be mindful of exposed wiring and be sure to buy the proper socketops, outlet cover plates and electrical socket inserts when hazard proofing your home.

 Tamper Proof Electrical Sockets